luz-ojeda/luz-ojeda.github.io/_i18n/en/resume.md

-## Work experience
+## Work experience (+4 years)
 ---

 A summary of my career so far including some tasks I was responsible for in each position:

 - ### Jan 2023 - Today: **[Southworks](https://www.southworks.com/)**
+  - Implemented **Python** scripts for scraping makeup webpages, using **Selenium** and **BeautifulSoup** extracting from various retailers and brands.
+Data was then processed into Excel files for later analysis.
-  - Working in the migration of the Microsoft **Azure Virtual Desktop** service to **React** using the Azure Portal and Fluent UI frameworks a as well as general testing.
+  - Worked in the migration of the **Azure Virtual Desktop** service to React from Knockout JS along with testing (integration and e2e) of new features from the service
 - ### Sep 2021 - Dec 2022: **[IbisDev](https://ibisdev.tech/)**
   - Developed with 2 teammates a real-time web-app for medical students in **NextJS** and **NestJS**.
 It consisted of 3 environments (a mobile front-end, a web backoffice front-end and a backend API) connected using HTTPS and **WebSocket** (with the [socket.io](https://socket.io/) library) for the real-time features.
   - Designed and implemented several pages as the main front-end developer in a CI/CD web-app from a client in France using **React** (Typescript)